GeminiLight/virne/docs/source/intro/framework.rst

 Where to Go Next
 ----------------

-* Run the complete workflow in the :doc:`5-minute quickstart
+* Run the complete workflow in the :doc:`Quickstart
   <../start/running>`.
 * Configure PN and VN generation in :doc:`simulation scenarios
   <../start/simulation>`.